godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`String<class_String>` **get_caption** **(** **)** virtual

-Get the text caption for this node (used by some editors)
+Gets the text caption for this node (used by some editors).

 .. _class_AnimationNode_method_get_child_by_name:

 - :ref:`Object<class_Object>` **get_child_by_name** **(** :ref:`String<class_String>` name **)** virtual

-Get the a child node by index (used by editors inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`).
+Gets a child node by index (used by editors inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`).

 .. _class_AnimationNode_method_get_child_nodes:

 - :ref:`Dictionary<class_Dictionary>` **get_child_nodes** **(** **)** virtual

-Get all children nodes, in order as a name:node dictionary.
+Gets all children nodes in order as a ``name: node`` dictionary.
 Only useful when inheriting :ref:`AnimationRootNode<class_AnimationRootNode>`.

 .. _class_AnimationNode_method_get_input_count: